 You can read the full story by clicking on this link:

 Another example is the buyer who paid $1.73M for 17 Duke Street Balmain East in December 2008.
 This property had been advertised two months earlier for $2.495M and the month prior for $2.35M before his “cheeky” offer was accepted.
 In June 2010 it was sold for $2.245M in apparently exactly the same condition in which it was bought only 18 months earlier.

-While so many other buyers were saying “we are just waiting to see what the market does” they took advantage of a buyers’ market and had the confidence to secure a quality property.
+While so many other buyers are saying “we are just waiting to see what the market does” there are opportunities waiting in a buyers’ market.
+We know how to find and secure them at the right price!

 It’s the people who don’t follow the crowd who benefit from a slowing market.